 Cardinals are honored to support our future educators.
 That’s why every year SVSU awards education students with college specific scholarships.
 After you are accepted to the College of Education as a sophomore, you can submit SVSU’s General Scholarship Application to be considered for these awards.

 SVSU prepares each student to enter the field as an educator by advising with regard to your certification with the state of Michigan.
 For additional details on pursuing the Michigan Test for Teacher Certification in your content areas of study, read more.

 Individuals certified in secondary education can enhance their credentials earning endorsements.
 SVSU offers course preparation for over 20 subject areas.
 Our coursework and dedicated faculty equip you to successfully pass the Michigan Test for Teacher Certification (MTTC) so you can teach in the subject you are passionate about!

 You've tried another career, and you feel a calling to inspire students.
 We guide students to the career path they seek every day.
 Start your new path by discovering how your undergraduate degree applies towards the requirements needed to obtain your teaching license.

-Choose from three graduate degree programs: Master of Arts in Teaching, Master of Arts in Instructional Technology & E-Learning and Master of Education (principalship); a variety of endorsement programs to enhance your credentials; or move into administration with our Education Specialist program.
+Choose from three graduate degree programs: Master of Arts in Teaching, Master of Arts in Technology Learning Systems & Design and Master of Education (principalship); a variety of endorsement programs to enhance your credentials; or move into administration with our Education Specialist program.

 Education graduates at SVSU can go onto serve in local classrooms, care for special needs populations, effect change through policy, teach English abroad and govern education from the local to the national level.
 When you graduate from SVSU, the role you play in shaping the next generation is up to you.
 We’ll pave the road to your success.